Fuck the World (EP)

 Fuck the World is the fourth extended play by American R&B singer Brent Faiyaz, released on February 7, 2020, through Lost Kids.
-With no guest appearances, the EP's production was primarily handled by Faiyaz, D-Pat, and Atu, the three members of Sonder, with assistance from Jake One, Los Hendrix, No I.D., Paperboy Fabe, Sam Wish, and several other producers.
+With no guest appearances, the EP's production was primarily handled by Faiyaz, D-Pat, and Atu, known together as Sonder, with assistance from Jake One, Los Hendrix, No I.D., Paperboy Fabe, Sam Wish, and several other producers.
+He worked on material at home and in Los Angeles New York City, and London.
 The project serves as a follow-up to Faiyaz's fourth EP, Lost (2018).